roedjer-okstate/msis5223_project_reddit_sarcasm_detection/README-FM.md

 ### Random Forest without Transformed Features i.e. using the base features (RF Model 2)

+**Strengths of the Model:**
+* This model has a very decent AUC Score at 0.79 which indicates that this model is also able to segregate the sarcasm and not-sarcasm cases in a very decent manner.
+* The most major strength of this model is its interpretability without a major loss of performance.
+Since we are using the base untransformed features for this model, we can easily interpret which input variables have a higher contribution towards making a comment sarcastic or not.

+**Weakness of the Model**
+* Compared to RF Model 1, this model seems to have a lot more False Positives.
+It is able to capture a slightly more number of sarcasm cases correctly but it does so at the cost of a lot more False Postitives.
+Hence, the large number of False Positives is definitely one of the major weaknesses of this model.
+* Due to the higher number of False Positives, it is also not able to capture some cases of Not-Sarcasm correctly and performs worse than the RF Model 1 in terms of F1 score and Recall for the Not-Sarcasm class.

 <br>

 **RF Model 2 - Classification Report (Test Set)**